fbpx

 Tutor a teen or young adult*

-Volunteer tutors are needed to assist our teens and young adults enrolled in GED tutoring classes, Monday through Friday anytime between 9:00 a.m. and 5:00 p.m.
+Volunteer tutors who have completed a volunteer orientation are needed to assist our teens and young adults enrolled in GED tutoring classes, Monday through Friday anytime between 9:00 a.m. and 5:00 p.m.

 Mentor a teen or young adult*

-Volunteers are needed to serve as mentors* and offer guidance to the young adults who visit On Ramp seeking a stable future for themselves.
+Volunteers who have completed a volunteer orientation are needed to serve as mentors* and offer guidance to the young adults who visit On Ramp seeking a stable future for themselves.

 Click Here for the 90 Minute Mentor – Mentor Training Manual